dxfrontiers/coroutines-vs-reactive/README.md

-# Coroutines vs. Reactive Programming
+# Imperative vs. Coroutines vs. Reactive Programming

-Sample project showing differences in the programming style of coroutines and reactive programming (using the Spring Reactor framework).
+Sample project showing differences in the programming style of imperative programming, coroutines and reactive programming (using Spring WebMVC and the Spring Reactor frameworks).